CSB-KaracaLab/Sox-PTF/MinorGroove/README.md

 # Minor Groove Calculation

-3DNA (Zheng et al., 2009) is used to calculate the minor groove values of DNA.
+3DNA (Lu and Olson, 2003) is used to calculate the minor groove values of DNA.
 It generates an output file for each coordinate file.
 After calculating the minor groove values for every coordinate file, we merged the output files of two parallel MD simulations as one output file for each complex.

 The raw minor groove files are: